|Ich bin, der ich bin.

 The result?
 People switching off their blogs, their websites,

-to this result?
+politicians as to this result?
 I think not.

 "Ask your EU representative, what else they will conceive... "